Russian attack on Ukraine possible 'any day' but diplomacy still an option -White House

 Asked if Russia could instead just turn to China, Adeyemo said the severity of planned U.S. sanctions and Russia's ties with the West would make that difficult.

 "Russian elites, who would be cut off from the global financial system, are not putting their money in China.
-They're putting their money in Europe and in the United States," he told CBS.
-Cutting them and their families off "would limit their ability to do business in the ways they've done it in the past."
+They're putting their money in Europe and in the United States," Adeyemo said.

 (Reporting by Susan Heavey in Washington and by Arshad Mohammed in Saint Paul, Minn.
-Additional reporting by Sarah N. Lynch in Washington and by Anna Koper and Kuba Stezycki in Warsaw; Writing by Arshad Mohammed; Editing by Chris Reese)
+Additional reporting by Trevor Hunnicutt and Sarah N. Lynch in Washington, by Elizabeth Pineau and Dominique Vidalon in Paris, and by Anna Koper and Kuba Stezycki in Warsaw; Writing by Arshad Mohammed and Simon Lewis; Editing by Chris Reese and Diane Craft)

 By Susan Heavey and Arshad Mohammed